-Beyond medical care and mental health care service it is clear from the literature that autistic adults need additional allied health services.
-These services include occupational therapy, physical therapy, speech therapy, community based interventions, behavioral therapy, social and life skills development and more (Bishop-Fitzpatrick , 2016; Bishop-Fitzpatrick, Bureau of Autism Services, 2011a; Cummins, Pellicano, & Crane, 2020; Minshew & Eack, 2013; Ke, Whalon, & Yun, 2018; Lorenc et al., 2018; Skaletski, Chakraborty, & Travers, 2021; Taylor et al., 2012; Tincani & Bondy, 2016).
-However, because the coverage of these services by health insurance is diverse and changes between countries and within countries there is limited data about their utilization.
-Zerbo and colleagues (2019) who used data from a insurer that covers these services demonstrated higher rates of additional services specifically speech therapy and occupational and physical therapy among autistic adults, in comparison to neurotypical population and a cohort of adults with ADHD (see also Defense-Netrval & Fernandes, 2016 on the high utilization despite the shortage in Sao Paulo, Brazil).
-Considering these high health needs and the high utilization of healthcare services together with the rise in the absolute number of autistic adults and the fact that this population is aging it can be concluded their encounters with the healthcare system will be further expand in the coming years.
+Beyond medical care and mental health care services, it is clear from the literature that autistic adults need additional allied health services.
+These services include occupational therapy, physical therapy, speech therapy, community-based interventions, behavioral therapy, social and life skills development, and more (Bishop-Fitzpatrick, Bureau of Autism Services, 2011a; Taylor et al., 2012; Minshew & Eack, 2013; Bishop-Fitzpatrick , 2016; Tincani & Bondy, 2016; Ke, Whalon, & Yun, 2018; Lorenc et al., 2018; Cummins, Pellicano, & Crane, 2020; Skaletski, Chakraborty, & Travers, 2021).
+However, because the coverage of these services by health insurance is diverse and varies between and within countries, there is limited data concerning their utilization.
+Zerbo et al. (2019), who used data from an insurer that covers these services, demonstrated higher rates of additional services – specifically, speech therapy, occupational, and physical therapy – among autistic adults, as compared with the neurotypical population and a cohort of adults with ADHD (see also Defense-Netrval & Fernandes, 2016 on the high utilization despite the shortage in Sao Paulo, Brazil).
+Considering these elevated health needs, the high utilization of healthcare services, together with the rise in the absolute number of autistic adults, and the fact that this population is aging, it can be concluded that their encounters with the healthcare system will grow even more in the coming years.

 2.4.2.
 Accessibility barriers to healthcare services: autism-related barriers

-Despite the high needs to healthcare services of autistic adults, this population experience significant barriers to healthcare services.
-The scientific literature usually divides these barriers according to one of three domains it is affected by, either patient or autism-related barriers, provider-related barriers, or systemic barriers (Calleja, Islam, Kingsley, & McDonald, 2020; Nicolaidis et al., 2015; Raymaker et al., 2017; Walsh, Lydon, O’Dowd & O’Connor, 2020).
-As my investigation request to analyze autistic adults from the perspective of SDH (see extended explanation at section 2.6) I treat the autism-related barriers as a unique characteristic that define the group disability while the provider and system barriers are considered as part of the sociopolitical context which determine healthcare services accessibility.
-This sub-section explores the autism-related barriers the next explore the SDH.
+Despite autistic adults having high needs related to healthcare services, this population experiences significant barriers to access to healthcare services.
+The scientific literature usually divides these barriers into one of three domains: patient or autism-related barriers; provider-related barriers, or systemic barriers (Nicolaidis et al., 2015; Raymaker et al., 2017; Calleja, Islam, Kingsley, & McDonald, 2020; Walsh, Lydon, O’Dowd & O’Connor, 2020).
+As my investigation is an analysis of autistic adults from the perspective of SDH (see extended explanation in section 2.6), I treat the autism-related barriers as a unique characteristic that defines the group disability, while the provider and system barriers are considered as part of the sociopolitical context which determines healthcare services’ accessibility.
+This subsection explores the autism-related barriers; the next explores the SDH.

-Among the autism-related barriers that were identified in the literature communication difficulties, sensory difficulties, emotional distress when accessing the healthcare system, need for consistency, atypical non-verbal communication, slow processing speed, and challenges with organization were all identified (Dern & Sappok, 2016; Doherty et al., 2020; Nicolaidis et al., 2015; Raymaker et al., 2017; see reviews: Calleja, Islam, Kingsley, & McDonald, 2020; Mason et al., 2019; Walsh, Lydon, O’Dowd & O’Connor, 2020).
-However, only communication difficulties and sensory difficulties who articulated in diverse forms were identified by all studies as a barrier, while others appeared only in some of the publications.
-It should be noted the communication difficulties can be articulated as an autism-related barrier or provider barrier or both (see for instance Nicolaidis et al., 2015) since communication includes the two parties.
-I classify, communication as an intrinsic autism barrier not to down grade the professional responsibility but to stress the autistic population should be treated as a separate social group.
-To stress this claim I further investigated the barriers of autistic adults to healthcare services; nevertheless, as no study has been conducted in Israel, and to my knowledge apart from one study who was conducted in Germany (Dern & Sappok, 2016) all studies examined barriers of autistic adults in English speaking countries, this research also provides a novel perspective of this issue in unique context.
+Among the autism-related barriers identified in the literature are communication difficulties, sensory difficulties, emotional distress when accessing the healthcare system, the need for consistency, atypical non-verbal communication, slow processing speed, and challenges with organization ( Nicolaidis et al., 2015; Dern & Sappok, 2016; Raymaker et al., 2017; Mason et al., 2019; Calleja et al., 2020; Doherty et al., 2020; Walsh et al., 2020).
+However, only communication difficulties and sensory difficulties, which are articulated in diverse forms, were identified by all studies as a barrier to access, while others appeared in only some studies.
+It should be noted that since communication involves both parties, communication difficulties can be articulated as an autism-related barrier, a provider barrier, or both (see for example Nicolaidis et al., 2015).
+I classify communication as an intrinsic autism barrier, not to minimize professional responsibility, but to stress that the autistic population should be treated as a separate social group.
+To emphasize this claim, I further investigated the barriers faced by autistic adults to healthcare services.
+However, as no study has been conducted in Israel, and to my knowledge, apart from one study conducted in Germany (Dern & Sappok, 2016), all existing studies have examined barriers faced by autistic adults in English-speaking countries, this research also provides a novel perspective on this issue from a unique context.

 2.4.3.
 The sociopolitical context of healthcare provision for autistic adults